What is cardamom?

 The history of cardamom is closely intertwined with the history of spice trade.
 Cardamom is native to the Indian subcontinent and was first cultivated in India.
 It was then exported to ancient Egypt and Greece, where it was used as a perfume and an ingredient in medicinal remedies.
 The Romans also discovered cardamom and used it to flavor their food.
 By the Middle Ages, cardamom had become a popular spice in Europe, where it was used to flavor cakes and pastries.

 Cardamom flavor profile

 This spice has an incredibly unique and characteristic flavor.
 It is pungent and warm, with distinct undertones of eucalyptus and camphor as well as a hint of lemon flavoring.
-With a taste that is both peppery and citrusy, cardamom has a bit of warmth to it, rating a 2 on the hotness scale.
+With a taste that is both peppery and citrusy, cardamom has a bit of warmth to it.

 Health benefits of cardamom

 This spice is bursting with health benefits.
 Among the most notable benefits and uses of cardamom are the following:

 - Detoxifies the bodily organs

 - Inhibits growth of bacteria, fungus, viruses, and mold